geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-06-09/meeting-transcript.md

 ##### **Geohot** [[00:34:09](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2049)]
 No, yeah.
 If you're going to submit code with AI and half-assed effort stuff, just don't.
-But if someone really dives into that hlb_c part one and is like, oh, I did a really good job, I went in, found out which kernels were slow and made them fast and re-implemented this and it's good and tested it... regressions tests , yeah.
+But if someone really dives into that hlb_c part one and is like, oh, I did a really good job, I went in, found out which kernels were slow and made them fast and re-implemented this and it's good and tested it.. regressions tests, yeah.

 ##### **Chenyu** [[00:34:32](https://www.youtube.com/watch?v=axTYYYYOHHY&t=2072)]
 So this is ResNet time after your fix?